UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 If these values are appropriate, you can then click the "Create" button which will trigger a transaction with MetaMask.
-Once that is confirmed and the transaction is mined, you shall have your `yUSD` tokens!
+Once that is confirmed and the transaction is mined, you shall have your `uUSDrBTC` tokens!

-## Step 3: Farming yUSD on Balancer
+## Step 3: Farming uUSDrBTC on Balancer

 :::danger

-Supplying _only_ `USDC` to the pool is very dangeorus and is not recommended, because you are essentially buying `yUSD` on the open market.
-You should avoid this because `yUSD` will be worth
+Supplying _only_ `USDC` to the pool is very dangeorus and is not recommended, because you are essentially buying `uUSDrBTC` on the open market.
+You should avoid this because `uUSDrBTC` will be worth
-$1 by the time of expiry and you will lose money if you are buying `yUSD` above $1.
+$1 by the time of expiry and you will lose money if you are buying `uUSDrBTC` above $1.

 :::

-By supplying liquidity to the `yUSD/USDC` Balancer pool, you have the opportunity to earn `BAL`, `REN` and `UMA` tokens.
+By supplying liquidity to the `uUSDrBTC/USDC` Balancer pool, you have the opportunity to earn `BAL`, `REN` and `UMA` tokens.
 The `UMA` token distribution is governed by the experimental UMA liquidity mining program.

 [INSERT LINK TO RENBTC LIQUIDITY MINING PROGRAM BLOG POST](https://tools.umaproject.org/)

-Head to the `yUSD/USDC` [pool]() and click on the "Add Liquidity" button.
+Head to the `uUSDrBTC/USDC` [pool](https://pools.balancer.exchange/#/pool/0x7aa7305838d858f7089f86fc136d0816baacb0d8/) and click on the "Add Liquidity" button.
 You’ll be asked to Setup Proxy if you haven’t already

 ![add liquidity button on balancer](/docs/tutorials/bal_add-liquidity.png)